inet-framework/inet/showcases/emulation/voip/doc/mininet.rst

 This showcase builds upon the previous one, :doc:`index`, and demonstrates how setting up the virtual network can be vastly simplified using Mininet.

+.. note:: The CAP_NET_RAW and CAP_NET_ADMIN privileges are required for using raw sockets in INET.
+          Refer to the :ref:`User's Guide <ug:sec:emulation:preparation>` for instructions.

 | INET version: ``4.5``
 | Source files location: `inet/showcases/emulation/voip <https://github.com/inet-framework/inet/tree/master/showcases/emulation/voip>`__